-Stuffed Shells with Italian Sausage is the ultimate comfort food—jumbo pasta shells filled with a creamy 4-cheese blend, topped with a rich and savory sausage tomato sauce, and baked until bubbly and golden.
-This hearty dish is homemade, from scratch, and freezer-friendly, making it a dinnertime win for busy weeknights or a cozy dinner party.
+Stuffed Shells with Italian Sausage is the ultimate comfort food, jumbo pasta shells filled with a creamy 4-cheese blend, topped with a rich and savory sausage tomato sauce, and baked until bubbly and golden.
+This hearty dish is homemade, from scratch, and freezer-friendly, making it a dinner time win for busy weeknights or a cozy dinner party.

-I’ve made a lot of pasta dishes in my day, and this one is the favorite at my house.
+I've made a lot of pasta dishes in my day, and this one is the favorite at my house.
 The combo of ricotta, mozzarella, parmesan, and romano is rich and flavorful, and the homemade meat sauce just brings it all together.
-I even sneak in some sautéed spinach for a little extra veggie boost—it blends right in with all that cheesy goodness.
+I even sneak in some sautéed spinach for a little extra veggie boost, it blends right in with all that cheesy goodness.

 👇 Jump to: